meepneptunium/Computer-Science-Study-Plan/README.md

 Created by students from the University of Minnesota Duluth.

 # About
-A project made by @meepneptunium, @Rafi-99, and others
+A project made by @meepneptunium, @Rafi-99, and others for the purpose of preparing for a career in CS.

 # How to Navigate this Repo
 Currently this repo consists of 3 main folders: Advanced Topics, Fundamentals, and Optional.